 Working through a divorce can be a financially tumultuous time, especially when one spouse decides to move out of the family home.

-Both partners must adjust to living on single incomes during this time and fewer financial resources coupled with court costs, lawyer fees, and any additional divorce-related expenses like the costs of hiring outside professionals to aid in the divorce process can quickly sink both partners into a deep financial hole.
+Both partners must adjust to living on single incomes during this time.
+Fewer financial resources coupled with court costs, lawyer fees, and any additional divorce-related expenses like the costs of hiring outside professionals to aid in the divorce process can quickly sink both partners into a deep financial hole.

 Seeking Temporary Spousal Support

 To seek temporary spousal support, you must file a Motion for Temporary Orders and request a temporary spousal support hearing.
 At the hearing, you must demonstrate to the court that you need the temporary spousal support to cover your living expenses.

-● Your employment history and vocational skills;
+- Your employment history and vocational skills;

 - Your current income as well as your spouse’s current income; and

-● The standard of living established during your marriage.
+- The standard of living established during your marriage.

 Temporary Spousal Support is Not Alimony

-It can be easy to confuse the two because they are both money paid from one spouse to the other to protect the recipient from facing financial hardship, and in many cases, spousal maintenance is not awarded permanently.
+It can be easy to confuse the two because they are both money paid from one spouse to the other to protect the recipient from facing financial hardship.
+In many cases, spousal maintenance is not permanent.

 Work with an Experienced Austin Divorce Lawyer

-To get started, contact our team at the Law Office of Ben Carrasco, PLLC to schedule your initial legal consultation in our office.
+To get started, contact our team at the Law Office of Ben Carrasco, PLLC, and schedule your initial legal consultation in our office.
 We can answer all your questions and clear up any misconceptions you have about spousal support, spousal maintenance, or other divorce topics.